linuxkay/yogurt/README.md

 # Memo

 May need add temp monitoring script and cooling fan for pi3b+ to avoid over heating.
+Ideally showing temp in graph.

 Need to initiate backup script for wordpress in cron.